-Methods of execution and enforcement of judgments are varied and it is not appropriate in this general note to go into them.
+Methods of execution and enforcement of judgments are varied, and it is not appropriate in this general note to go into them.
 The following is a list of the categories of execution:

-- enforcement by taking control of goods by Writ or Warrant of Control (sending a court officer to seize goods); - a Charging Order on land or securities followed by an Order for Sale; - a Charging Order over the judgment debtor's interest in partnership property followed by an Order for Sale; - appointment of a Receiver by way of equitable execution; - Third Party Debt Orders (such as funds held by a bank); - attachment of earnings (proportion of earnings is deducted by employer); and - enforcement by way of Bankruptcy or Liquidation proceedings.
+- enforcement by taking control of goods by Writ or Warrant of Control (sending a court officer to seize goods); - a Charging Order on land or securities followed by an Order for Sale;

+- a Charging Order over the judgment debtor's interest in partnership property followed by an Order for Sale; - appointment of a Receiver by way of equitable execution; - Third Party Debt Orders (such as funds held by a bank); - attachment of earnings (proportion of earnings is deducted by employer); and - enforcement by way of bankruptcy or liquidation proceedings.

 The above methods are relevant for enforcing judgments in England and Wales.
+Post-Brexit, enforcement of judgments in EU countries has changed and you will be advised of the options available.